Lukee563/Coffee-Consumer-Clustering/Project3/Cluster.md

 # Results

--   From initial observations, it appears that factoring/one-hot encoding survey data does not provide enohgh distance between each observation to distinctively separate them into unique, well defined clusters.
+-   From initial observations, it appears that factoring/one-hot encoding survey data does not provide enough distance between each observation to distinctively separate them into unique, well defined clusters.
 After attempting to use ROCK clustering from the CBA package, and obtaining similar results, I switched to Grower/PAM